Life is short, Eat dessert first

 Step 2

-Next I cut one long wide strip of the red fabric to wrap the styrofoam wreath form.
-If you plan to hang your wreath on a mirror, you will want the back side to be pretty too so don’t skip this step.
+Next, I cut one long wide strip of the red fabric to wrap the styrofoam wreath form.
+If you plan to hang your wreath on a mirror, you will want the backside to be pretty too so don’t skip this step.

 Step 3